 Dollhouse Shingling Guide

-Miniature shingles come in different shapes.
-The most common being: square, fish scale and octagon.
+Miniature shingles come in various shapes, with the most common being square, fish scale, and octagon.

 Fishscale